dregiske/cse15l-lab-reports/lab3.md

 ./technical/biomed/1477-7525-1-10.txt
 ./technical/biomed/ar750.txt
 ```
 The output is a list of different file names because the command ```grep -l``` returns all the file names that contain the given pattern.
 In this case all the ```.txt``` files listed in the output all contain the word "permission" in them.
-This could be useful for
+This could be useful for grouping files on categories like author names, dates, article titles, etc.

 4. ```grep -l``` on directories: